ThePetrovich/jfkerman_outline/README.md

 - Hacky integration with OIDC for user authentication.

 ## Known Issues
-- The code is a mess, I wrote it in a hurry and didn't bother to clean it up.
+- The code stinks.
+Even vibecoding it would be an improvement, sigh...
-- The OIDC integration relies on hardcoding the provider ID in templates.
+- OIDC integration relies on hardcoded `jfkerman-sso` provider ID in templates.
+- Direct user authentication is not implemented, users are expected to log in via OIDC.
+All wiring should be there, though.
 - A lot of code duplication between Outline and Marzban views.
+- VPN API calls block processing while waiting for a response, which is not ideal.
 - Key storage is insecure, keys are stored in plaintext in the database.
-Not really a big issue since who cares, this just to watch Youtube in Russia, but still.
+Not really a big issue since who cares, this is just to watch Youtube in Russia, but still.
 - Small bugs here and there, I didn't test everything thoroughly.
 Again, this was thrown together over a couple evenings.
+- Only keys added via user/admin interface are managed, there is no way to import existing keys from the server as they would not be linked to any user.
+As a consequence, deleting keys directly on the server (with Outline Manager / Marzban) will not remove them from the database (orphaned keys).

 License: MIT